 All fine and good, but what about the length of time needed to complete a roofing inspection?
 Let’s consider what OSHA says in a letter of interpretation (letter #200091112-9340):

 We’ve examined three areas of OSHA fall protection standard confusion in relation to the rooftop.
 There are benefits to OSHA compliance for workplace health, safety, and protection from falls.
-Compliance makes the rooftop safer and saves lives.
+Compliance by utilizing a rooftop safety railing and other approved equipment makes work safer and can also save lives.